-Prerequisite: Sociology/Anthropology 100 or 110, and sophomore standing; or consent of instructor.
+Prerequisite and/or restriction: Sociology/Anthropology 100 or 110, or consent of instructor.

-222 CITY AND SOCIETY
+SOAN 222 CITY AND SOCIETY

 Goldman, Podobnik

 Content: The nature of urban social life.
 Studies ranging from the United States and Europe to the Third World.
 The complementarity of ethnographic studies and of larger-scale perspectives that situate cities in relation to one another, to rural peripheries, and to global political-economic processes.